Warren Buffett , his stock and shares , biography , Berkshire Hathaway Incorporated ,

 Warner-Lambert (WLA) - drugs, consumer health care, chewing gum, mints, razors

-Washington Post (WPO) - Washington Post, Newsweek, 6 TV stations, 53 cable TV systems
+Washington Post (WPO) - ( stocks Warren Buffett bought 1973 ), Washington Post, Newsweek, 6 TV stations, 53 cable TV systems

 WellPoint Inc. (WLP)